backtrace-labs/backtrace-morgue/README.md

 You may pass `--verbose` in order to get more detailed query performance data.

+The `--csv=<output file>` option may be passed in with a specified output file to output results to a CSV file instead.
+This may only be used with `--select` queries.

 #### Filters

 The filter option expects a comma-delimited list of the form